Felipe Massa: Ferrari (2006–2013)

-2006
+2006: Maiden wins

-Massa qualified second at the opening race in Bahrain, and came from 21st position to 5th in Malaysia, beating teammate Michael Schumacher, who had started from 14th.
+Massa qualified second at the opening race in Bahrain, and came from 21st position to fifth in Malaysia, beating teammate Michael Schumacher, who had started from 14th.
 In Bahrain, however, in both Saturday practice and the race, Massa spun, narrowly missing Fernando Alonso, the eventual winner of the race.
 At the Australian GP he crashed his Ferrari in qualifying, then collided with Christian Klien and Nico Rosberg at the first corner of the race.
 Nevertheless, he scored his first career podium at the Nürburgring, finishing third behind Michael Schumacher and Alonso.
 He also set the fastest lap at Barcelona in 2006.
 He had four more podium finishes in 2006, and took his first F1 pole position and his first F1 win at the at the Istanbul Park circuit.